James Garner: 1960s

-After his acrimonious departure from Warner Bros. in 1960, Garner briefly found himself graylisted by Warner until director William Wyler hired him for a starring role in The Children's Hour (1961) with Audrey Hepburn and Shirley MacLaine, a drama about two teachers surviving scandal started by a student.
+After his acrimonious departure from Warner Bros., Garner was briefly graylisted until William Wyler hired him for a starring role in The Children's Hour (1961) with Audrey Hepburn and Shirley MacLaine, a drama about two teachers surviving scandal started by a student.
 After that, Garner abruptly became one of the busiest leading men in cinema.
-In Boys' Night Out (1962) with Kim Novak and Tony Randall and The Thrill of It All (1963) with Doris Day, he returned to comedy.
+In Boys' Night Out (1962) with Kim Novak and The Thrill of It All (1963) with Doris Day, he returned to comedy.
 Garner also starred opposite Day in Move Over, Darling, a 1963 remake of 1940's My Favorite Wife in which Garner portrayed the role originally played by Cary Grant.
-(The remake had begun as Something's Got to Give, but was recast and retitled after Marilyn Monroe died and Dean Martin chose to withdraw as a result.)
+(The remake was recast and retitled when Dean Martin withdrew after the death of Marilyn Monroe.)

-Next came the World War II dramas The Great Escape (1963) with Steve McQueen, Paddy Chayefsky's The Americanization of Emily (1964) with Julie Andrews, and Roald Dahl's 36 Hours (1965) with Eva Marie Saint.
-In the smash hit The Great Escape, Garner played the second lead for the only time during the decade, supporting fellow ex-TV series cowboy McQueen among a cast of British and American screen veterans including Richard Attenborough, Donald Pleasence, David McCallum, James Coburn, and Charles Bronson in a story depicting a mass escape from a German prisoner of war camp based on a true story.
-The film was released in the same month as The Thrill of It All, giving Garner two hit films at the box office at the same time.
+Next came the World War II dramas The Great Escape (1963), The Americanization of Emily (1964) with Julie Andrews, and Roald Dahl's 36 Hours (1965) with Eva Marie Saint.
+In the smash hit The Great Escape, Garner played the second lead for the only time during the decade, supporting Steve McQueen among a cast of British and American screen veterans including Richard Attenborough, Donald Pleasence, David McCallum, James Coburn, and Charles Bronson in a depiction of a mass escape from a German prisoner of war camp based on a true story.
+The film was released the same month as The Thrill of It All, giving Garner two hits at the same time.

 The Americanization of Emily, a literate antiwar D-Day comedy, featured a screenplay written by Paddy Chayefsky and remained Garner's favorite of all his work.
-In 1963, exhibitors voted him the 16th most popular star in the US and it was hoped that he might be a successor to Clark Gable.
-He also made Mister Buddwing (1966), a picture depicting a man suddenly suffering from marital-trauma amnesia who finds himself sitting on a bench in Central Park without knowing how he got there.
+In 1963, exhibitors voted him the 16th most popular star in the US and it was thought he might be a successor to Clark Gable.
+In Mister Buddwing (1966), he starred as a man who finds himself sitting on a bench in Central Park without knowing how he got there.